What’s behind Ripple’s rapid surge? Panicked investors hunting for crypto bargains.

 Big in Korea

 The exchange handling the highest volume of XRP trading is Korea’s Bithumb, which has processed 26 percent of all XRP trades in the past 30 days.
 Interestingly, Bithumb investors were big on XRP back in the summer but are now trading at lower volumes.
-Whereas investors at other exchanges — such as Korea’s Coinone and Hong Kong’s Bitfinex and Binance — seemed to catch on only in December and appear to be the ones fueling the current high prices.
+Investors at other exchanges — such as Korea’s Coinone and Hong Kong’s Bitfinex and Binance — seemed to catch on only in December and appear to be the ones fueling the current high prices.

 So who exactly is being drawn to these “bargain” currencies?
 “It’s literally housewives, college students, and grandmas all investing within these various currencies” in Korea, Bernard Moon, who runs the Korea-based SparkLabs accelerator, told VentureBeat.